isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Of Spells and Magic .md

 The book contains illustrations Skeat had earlier presented to the Cambridge University Museum of Archaeology and Ethnology in 1897.7 In addition, it contains an appendix of almost 100 pages, which largely record Malay oral texts.

 <img src="/images/vol-11-issue-4/of-spells-and-magic/M3.JPG">
-<div style="background-color: white;"> The title page of Malay Magic.
-The book documents rituals and superstitions relating to the spirit world as practised by Malays in the 19th century.
-Image
-source: National Library Board, Singapore.</i></div>
+<div style="background-color: white;"> The title page of <i>Malay Magic</i>.
+The book documents rituals and superstitions relating to the spirit world as practised by Malays in the 19th century. <i>Image source: National Library Board, Singapore.</i></div>

 In total, *Malay Magic* records some 270 spells and charms.
 It has been reprinted several times, and the 2005 reprint includes an appendix showing additional annotations by Skeat on two copies of the printed book over the half century following its first publication.
 One of the annotated copies of *Malay Magic* is kept by a member of the Skeat family, while the other is at Oxford University.8